VictoriaMetrics/VictoriaMetrics/docs/README.md

 enter an additional query in the newly appeared input field and press `Enter`.
 Results for all the queries are displayed simultaneously on the same graph.
 Graphs for a particular query can be temporarily hidden by clicking the `eye` icon on the right side of the input field.
+When the `eye` icon is clicked while holding the `ctrl` key, then query results for the rest of queries become hidden except of the current query results.

 See the [example VMUI at VictoriaMetrics playground](https://play.victoriametrics.com/select/accounting/1/6a716b0f-38bc-4856-90ce-448fd713e3fe/prometheus/graph/?g0.expr=100%20*%20sum(rate(process_cpu_seconds_total))%20by%20(job)&g0.range_input=1d).